Can You Build Credit History Without a Credit Card?

 Does Paying My Rent Help My Credit Score?

 Your rent is more than likely your biggest expense, and when you’re building credit, you should be rewarded for paying it on time.
-Fortunately, there are third-party rent reporting services that can let credit bureaus know that you’re paying your rent on time every month to incrementally help your credit score.
+Fortunately, there are third-party rent reporting services that can let credit bureaus know that you’re paying your rent on time every month to incrementally impact your credit score.
 Make sure to do thorough research on any rent reporting services you might be considering working with.

 Does Paying a Phone Bill Help Build Credit?